Daily Words of God: God's Disposition and What He Has and Is | Excerpt 260

-All who come into this world must experience life and death, and many have experienced the cycle of death and rebirth.
-Those living will soon die and the dead soon return.
+All who come into this world must pass through life and death, and the majority of them have passed through the cycle of death and rebirth.
+Those who are living will soon die, and the dead will soon return.
 All of this is the course of life arranged by God for each living being.
-However, this course and cycle are the truth that God wishes for man to see, that the life bestowed upon man by God is endless and unfettered by flesh, time, or space.
-This is the mystery of life bestowed upon man by God and proof that life came from Him.
+Yet this course and this cycle are precisely the truth that God wishes for man to behold: that the life bestowed upon man by God is limitless, unfettered by physicality, time, or space.
+Such is the mystery of life bestowed upon man by God, and proof that life came from Him.
 Though many may not believe that life came from God, man inevitably enjoys all that comes from God, whether they believe in or deny His existence.
 Should God one day have a sudden change of heart and wish to reclaim all that exists in the world and to take back the life He has given, then all shall be no more.
-God uses His life to supply all things both living and lifeless, bringing all to good order by virtue of His power and authority.
-This is a truth which none can conceive or easily comprehend, and these incomprehensible truths are the very manifestation of and testament to the life force of God.
-Now let Me tell you a secret: The greatness and power of the life of God cannot be fathomed by any creature.
-It is thus now, was thus then, and will be thus in time to come.
-The second secret I shall impart is this: The source of life comes from God, for all creation, whatever the difference in form or structure.
-Whatever kind of living being you are, you cannot move counter to the path of life that God has set.
-In any case, all I wish is for man to understand that without the care, keeping, and provision of God, man cannot receive all that he was meant to receive, no matter how great the effort or struggle.
-Without the supply of life from God, man loses the sense of value in living and loses the sense of purpose in life.
-How could God allow a man who wastes the value of His life to be so carefree?
-Then again, do not forget that God is the source of your life.
-If man fails to cherish all that God has bestowed, not only will God take back all that was given, but more than that, man shall pay twofold to make reparation for all that God has spent.
+God uses His life to supply all things, both living and lifeless, bringing all to good order by virtue of His might and authority.
+This is a truth that can be conceived or comprehended by none, and these incomprehensible truths are the very manifestation of, and testament to, the life force of God.
+Now let Me tell you a secret: The greatness of the life of God and the power of His life are unfathomable to any creature.
+It is thus now, as it was in the past, and it will be thus in the time to come.
+The second secret I shall impart is this: The source of life for all created beings comes from God, however different they may be in life form or structure; whatever kind of living being you are, you cannot turn against the life trajectory set by God.
+In any case, all I wish is for man to understand this: Without the care, keeping, and provision of God, man cannot receive all that he was meant to receive, no matter how diligently he tries or how arduously he struggles.
+Without the supply of life from God, man loses the sense of value in living and the sense of the meaning of life.
+How could God allow man, who frivolously wastes the value of His life, to be so carefree?
+As I have said before: Do not forget that God is the source of your life.
+If man fails to cherish all that God has bestowed, not only will God take back what He gave in the beginning, but He will make man repay Him double the price of all that He has given.